Stack management

 One advantage of assigning your switches to stacks is that you can configure options for all of the switches in the stack simultaneously.
 When configuring switches at the stack level, you're given the following options for many of the settings:

-- Select individual ports on each switch: This lets you choose individual ports from each switch in the stack to assign settings to.
+Select individual ports on each switch: This lets you choose individual ports from each switch in the stack when assigning setting.
 For example, you can simultaneously assign a VLAN to ports 1 to 4 on an 8-port switch and assign the same VLAN to ports 21 to 24 on a 24-port switch.

 From the Stack Management page, you can configure the following settings for all the switches in the stack: